Gibstick/DiscoSheep/README.md

 A plugin for [Bukkit](http://bukkit.org/), the Minecraft server API.
 This is a from-scratch remake of the fabulous [DiscoSheep plugin](http://forums.bukkit.org/threads/inactive-fun-discosheep-v0-3-uninvited-guesssts-permissions-and-source-code-522.7106/) which spawns a dance party of sheep at your whim.

+###DiscoFix###
+An attempt to fix up DiscoSheep.
+No new big features.
+A short (non-binding) todo list:
+* fix NPE for guests
+* refactor command handling (use sk89q's framework)
+* fix wifi, bluetooth, GPS (wipe dalvik x333)
+* you tell me

+##A note on UUIDs##
+DiscoSheep doesn't store anything after a party and getPlayer(name), and disco-party-on-join is handled by a permissions plugin.
+Thus, we don't need to worry about the migration to UUIDs.

 ###Versions###
-Tested up to CraftBukkit build 2918 (RB for 1.6.4 R2.0); can be built with Java 6.
+Tested up to CraftBukkit build 2918 (RB for 1.6.4 R2.0); can be built with Java 7.

 ###[BukkitDev](http://dev.bukkit.org/bukkit-plugins/superdiscosheep/)###